Design to Survive Failures (Building Real-World Cloud Apps with Azure)

 You also have to think about failure scope – whether a single machine is affected, a whole service such as SQL Database or Storage, or an entire region.

-In Windows Azure, a failed server is automatically replaced by a new one, and a well-designed cloud app recovers from this kind of failure automatically and quickly.
+In Azure, a failed server is automatically replaced by a new one, and a well-designed cloud app recovers from this kind of failure automatically and quickly.
 Earlier we stressed the scalability benefits of a stateless web tier, and ease of recovery from a failed server is another benefit of statelessness.
-Ease of recovery is also one of the benefits of platform-as-a-service (PaaS) features such as SQL Database and Web Sites.
+Ease of recovery is also one of the benefits of platform-as-a-service (PaaS) features such as SQL Database and Azure App Service Web Apps.
 Hardware failures are rare, but when they occur these services handle them automatically; you don’t even have to write code to handle machine failures when you’re using one of these services.

 The Queue-centric Work Pattern chapter shows one way to handle this scenario.
 The Fix It app stores tasks in SQL Database, but it doesn’t have to quit working when SQL Database is down.
 In that chapter we'll see how to store user input for a task in a queue, and use a worker process to read the queue and update the task.
 If SQL is down, the ability to create Fix It tasks is unaffected; the worker process can wait and process new tasks when SQL Database is available.

 Entire regions may fail.
 A natural disaster might destroy a data center, it might get flattened by a meteor, the trunk line into the datacenter could be cut by a farmer burying a cow with a backhoe, etc. If your app is hosted in the stricken datacenter what do you do?
-It’s possible to set up your app in Windows Azure to run in multiple regions simultaneously so that if there’s a disaster in one, you continue running in another region.
+It’s possible to set up your app in Azure to run in multiple regions simultaneously so that if there’s a disaster in one, you continue running in another region.
 Such failures are extremely rare occurrences, and most apps don’t jump through the hoops necessary to ensure uninterrupted service through failures of this sort.
 See the Resources section at the end of the chapter for information about how to keep your app available even through a region failure.

-A goal of Windows Azure is to make handling all of these kinds of failures a lot easier, and you’ll see some examples of how we’re doing that in the following chapters.
+A goal of Azure is to make handling all of these kinds of failures a lot easier, and you’ll see some examples of how we’re doing that in the following chapters.

 People often hear about service-level agreements (SLAs) in the cloud environment.
 Basically these are promises that companies make about how reliable their service is.
 A 99.9% SLA means you should expect the service to be working correctly 99.9% of the time.
 That's a fairly typical value for an SLA and it sounds like a very high number, but you might not realize how much down time .1% actually amounts to.
 Here’s a table that shows how much downtime various SLA percentages amount to over a year, a month, and a week.